-Symptoms of leukocyte adhesion deficiency usually begin in infancy.
+Symptoms of leukocyte adhesion deficiency usually begin during infancy.

-Patients with mild or moderate disease can survive into young adulthood.
-Most patients with severe disease die by age 5 unless treated successfully with hematopoietic stem cell transplantation.
+Most children with severe disease die by age 5 unless treated successfully with stem cell transplantation.